Medical Education at University Park

 How soon should I make my decision to attend if I am offered a position in the University Park Curriculum?

-We recommend that you accept your position and provide a deposit as soon as you have decided that Penn State College of Medicine’s University Park Curriculum is the one you want to choose for your medical school education.
+We recommend that you accept your position and provide a deposit as soon as you have decided that Penn State College of Medicine’s University Park Curriculum is your choice for your medical school education.

 If I am offered a position in the University Park Curriculum but decide not to choose it, will my decision affect my acceptance into Penn State College of Medicine’s central curriculum in Hershey?

-If I am selected to study in the University Park Curriculum, am I eligible to receive a scholarship?
+Am I eligible to receive a scholarship if I am selected to study in the University Park Curriculum?

 Will I still be eligible for external scholarships?